Nominations are now being accepted for the 2018 Award

 The Roads Australia Award for Technical Excellence recognises an individual for technical excellence in the broader transport industry.

-To be eligible for the annual Award, a nominee's field of contribution must be in a technical or scientific area relevant to transport in Australia.
+To be eligible, a nominee's field of contribution must be in a technical or scientific area relevant to transport in Australia.
 His or her contribution must be outstanding, measured directly in terms of impact on the industry, including the transformational change to the industry.

 Nominations for the 2018 Award close on September 28, with the Award presented at the RA Annual Christmas lunch in the recipient's home city at the end of the year.